stanislawbartkowski/CivilizationREST/README.md

 ## Delete the game

 This call deletes the game identified by *gameid*.
-The game is not available any longer
+The game is not available any longer.

 | Info | Content
 | -- | -- |
 | URL | /delete